nisSubba2024/car_rental_backend/README.md

 # 🚗 Car Rental Backend System (Java + Spring Boot)

-A full-featured car rental backend application developed using **Java 24**, **Spring Boot 3.4.5**, and **PostgreSQL 17**, following clean architecture and RESTful principles.
-This project focuses on building a modular and secure backend with a clear separation of concerns, robust authentication, and practical real-world use cases.
+This is a full-featured car rental backend app I built using Java 24, Spring Boot 3.4.5, and PostgreSQL 17.
+I followed clean architecture and RESTful design principles to keep the code modular and organized, with clear separation between controllers, services, and repositories.
+The app handles everything from user registration and login, to managing vehicles, orders, payments, and addresses — all secured with Spring Security and bcrypt for authentication and role-based access.

+Working on this project helped me get a better grasp of how to structure bigger backend systems with clean architecture, making them easier to maintain and scale.
+I learned a lot about building solid REST APIs, managing relationships between entities with JPA/Hibernate, and securing apps properly.
+It also gave me practical experience designing database schemas, handling errors, and testing APIs using Postman.
+Overall, this project really boosted my confidence in building real-world backend applications using Java and Spring Boot.

 ## Table of Contents